 Some of the mental and physical symptoms of alcoholism, such as memory loss or staggering, can be associated with other health conditions, which makes it difficult at times for physicians to accurately diagnose the condition.
 The diagnosing process begins when the physician talks with the patient and discusses his or her drinking habits.
 After review of the patient’s medical history, a screening test may be performed.
 These tests are typically a series of screening questions designed to obtain an accurate picture of the patient’s drinking habits.
 A physical examination is performed and in some cases lab testing may be requested.
 The purpose of these tests is to reveal health problems that are related to excessive alcohol consumption.
 A few of the potential tests a doctor may order includes liver function testing and a complete blood count or CBC.

-In order to receive proper and helpful treatment, a person will need to first recognize that there is a problem and he or she must want to receive help.
+In order to receive proper and helpful treatment of alcoholism, a person will need to first recognize that there is a problem and he or she must want to receive help.
 Often, family will help encourage the individual to see that there is a need for treatment.
 Because the withdrawal symptoms associated with quitting alcohol are intense, it is best if a person seeks professional assistance.
 This is important as withdrawal can even be deadly if complications should arise.
 Recovery may take place on an inpatient basis with the alcoholic person checking into a rehab or recovery center.
 For people who feel an at home setting is best, there are outpatient recovery programs available as well.
 Both programs offer therapy and counseling sessions, medical care as needed, and treatment and support of one’s mental health.
 The latter is important as depression, anxiety and other mental health issues often contribute to alcoholism.
-Continued treatment or management of alcoholism may involve support groups in which a person can discuss his or her addiction with others who are also living with the problem.
+Continued treatment of alcoholism may involve support groups in which a person can discuss his or her addiction with others who are also living with the problem.